varffs/c-gent-net/content/sections/1_Digital society, labour and power/copy.md

-I’m a scholar of digital media and culture, and the author of [*Cyberboss: The Rise of Algorithmic Management and the New Struggle for Control at Work*](https://shop.novaramedia.com/products/cyberboss) (Verso Books).
+I’m a scholar of digital media and culture, and the writer behind [*Cyberboss: The Rise of Algorithmic Management and the New Struggle for Control at Work*](https://shop.novaramedia.com/products/cyberboss) (Verso Books).

-I specialise in researching and writing about the social, political and ethical consequences of the application of digital technology to work, from algorithms and AI to screens to scan-guns.
-Work is one of the primary ways we interact with informational capitalism, and I aim to ensure labour’s place within analyses of digital society.
+I write about the digital technology, technologies of information, and informational capitalism.
+I often do this through attention to 'work' as a social activity where the political and ethical stakes of screens, scan guns, algorithms, AI, etc can be worked out.
+Of course, I'm really interested in power, agency, justice.

 I have contributed to ethical guidelines for the use of AI in newsrooms at Impress, and I am a research affiliate at the Autonomy Institute.
 I regularly speak to audiences of people who care about the stakes of AI, algorithmic management, and the digital mediation of work and society.
 I have written on these topics for Logic(s) magazine, the Ada Lovelace Institute, the Verso blog, and my work on Amazon has been translated into eight languages.